Negotiation and Mediation Tournament for Business

 In the afternoon round, the weights of these elements are as follows:

-The business situations you will negotiate in the tournament are realistic.
-A one-dimensional approach to negotiation, such as "winning at all costs," does not guarantee success in the tournament.
-A high score is guaranteed by good preparation, an appropriate negotiation style for the situation, and a satisfying outcome!
+The business scenarios in the tournament are realistic.
+A one-dimensional negotiation approach, such as a “win at all costs” mindset, does not guarantee success.
+A high score requires solid preparation, a negotiation style suited to the situation, and a satisfactory outcome.

 1U4A8109